MayFu2025/unit2_project/README.md

 ## Proposed Solution
 Considering the client requirements an adequate solution includes a low cost sensing device for humidity and temperature and a custom data script that process and analyzes the samples acquired.
 For a low cost sensing device an adequate alternative is the DHT11 sensor[^1] which is offered online for less than 5 USD and provides adequate precision and range for the client requirements (Temperature Range: 0°C to 50°C, Humidity Range: 20% to 90%).
 Similar devices such as the DHT22, AHT20 or the AM2301B [^2] have higher specifications, however the DHT11 uses a simple serial communication (SPI) rather than more elaborated protocols such as the I2C used by the alternatives.
 For the range, precision and accuracy required in this application the DHT11 provides the best compromise.
 Connecting the DHT11 sensor to a computer requires a device that provides a Serial Port communication.
 A cheap and often used alternative for prototyping is the Arduino UNO microcontroller [^3].
 "Arduino is an open-source electronics platform based on easy-to-use hardware and software"[^4].
 In addition to the low cost of the Arduino (< 6USD), this device is programmable and expandable[^1].
 Other alternatives include different versions of the original Arduino but their size and price make them a less adequate solution.

 Considering the budgetary constrains of the client and the hardware requirements, the software tool that I proposed for this solution is Python.
 Python's open-source nature and platform independence contribute to the long-term viability of the system.
 The use of Python simplifies potential future enhancements or modifications, allowing for seamless scalability without the need for extensive redevelopment [^5][^6].
 In comparison to the alternative C or C++, which share similar features, Python is a High level programming language (HLL) with high abstraction [^7].
 For example, memory management is automatic in Python whereas it is responsibility of the C/C++ developer to allocate and free up memory [^7], this could result in faster applications but also memory problems.
-In addition a HLL language will allow me and future developers extend the solution or solve issues proptly.
+In addition, a HLL language will allow me and future developers extend the solution or solve issues promptly.

 **Design statement**
 Using an arduino and DHT 11 sensors, we will construct a system that can measure the temperature and humidity of 3 different locations inside room 20C, where our client wishes to check (as can be seen in fig.3).
 To do this, we will use Python in the IDE Pycharm, as well as a variation of C++ in the Arduino IDE [^8].
 We will also create visualizations of the data that was collected using the pyplot module from the matplotlib library in Python, on Pycharm.